chungenyu6/temporal_logic/Assignment_2/SolutionApproach.md

 Practice creating Buchi Automaton and implementing LTL specification, which related to course content : **Temporal Logic and Automata**.

 `BA.txt` files refer to the syntax of the Buchi Automaton, with respect to each specification.
+(Copy from the LTL2BA website)

 ## Solution Results
 ### Specification 1